 Spreading your business systems across heaven and earth can result in duplicate licensing costs unless you manage your hybrid cloud infrastructure with care.

-In many ways hybrid cloud computing offers the best of both worlds.
+In many ways hybrid cloud computing in Perth offers the best of both worlds.
 Under a hybrid model you can take advantage of cloud computing in areas where it makes good business sense – leveraging the cloud’s economies of scale, high availability and capacity to quickly ramp up to meet peak demand.

 Meanwhile, you might keep some IT systems on-premises so they’re always close at hand.
 If your broadband link is sometimes found wanting, it can be wise to keep your bandwidth or latency-sensitive servers and systems in-house rather than moving absolutely everything to the cloud.
 Even if you eventually intend to move everything off-premises to the cloud, the hybrid cloud model might still make sense during the transition period.

 One of the complexities of hybrid computing is that it can see a duplication of costs as you find your business needing to maintain in-house hardware to support legacy systems.
 This duplication can include Microsoft licenses, and your rights vary greatly depending on what you’ve signed up for and whether it falls under the Software Assurance Volume Licensing program.

 It’s critical to understand your licensing rights; for example, shared tenant cloud environments are usually licensed under a Microsoft SPLA (Services Provider License Agreement), which does not necessarily extend to your on-premises hardware.
 In particular, Microsoft Office licenses obtained under an SPLA agreement do not cover local installation rights on users’ desktops